 - B to C - transaction carried out between a registered person and one or more unregistered persons.

-- Bill of Supply - is a non-formal document issued by a supplier of GST exempted goods/services or by a composition dealer.
+- Bill of Supply - Bill of Supply is a non-formal document issued by a supplier of GST exempted goods/services or by a composition dealer.
 The bill of supply doesn’t contain any tax information.